The Wind That Shakes the Barley (film): Plot

 After the Anglo-Irish Treaty is signed, the brigade learns that a partitioned Ireland will only be granted Dominion status within the British Empire.
 As a result, the brigade divides over accepting the terms of the Treaty.
 Teddy and his allies argue that accepting the Treaty will bring peace now while further gains can be made later.
 Others oppose the Treaty, proposing to continue fighting until a united Irish Republic can be obtained.
 Dan and Damien further demand the collectivisation of industry and agriculture.
 Any other course, declares Dan, will change only "the accents of the powerful and the colour of the flag".

 Soon the Irish Free State replaces British rule, and Teddy and his allies begin patrolling in National Army uniforms.
-Meanwhile, Damien and his allies join the Anti-Treaty IRA.
-When the Battle of Dublin launches the Irish Civil War, the Anti-Treaty column commences guerrilla warfare against Free State forces.
+Meanwhile, Damien, Dan, and their allies join the Anti-Treaty IRA.
+When the Battle of Dublin launches the Irish Civil War, Anti-Treaty IRA led by Rory, a former member of O'Donovan's column, commence guerrilla warfare against Free State forces.
+Damien and Dan soon join up with Rory's contingent.
 As the violence escalates, Teddy expresses fear that the British will invade if the republicans gain the upper hand.
 His position is: "They take one out, we take one back.
 To hell with the courts."

-Soon after, Dan is killed and Damien is captured during a raid for arms on an Irish Army barracks commanded by Teddy.
+During a raid for arms on an Irish Army barracks commanded by Teddy, Dan is killed and Damien is captured.
 Sentenced to execution, Damien is held in the same cell where the British Army imprisoned them earlier.
-Desperate to avoid executing his brother, Teddy pleads with Damien to reveal where the Anti-Treaty IRA is hiding the stolen rifles.
+Desperate to avoid executing his brother, Teddy pleads with Damien to reveal where the Anti-Treaty IRA is hiding the stolen rifles and to give up Rory's location.
 In return, Teddy offers Damien full amnesty, a life with Sinéad, and the vision of an Ireland where Pro- and Anti-Treaty Irishmen can raise families side by side.
 Insulted, Damien responds by saying that he will never "sell out" the Republic the way Chris Reilly did and Teddy leaves the cell in tears.
 Damien writes a goodbye letter to Sinéad, expressing his love for her, and quoting Dan's words: "It's easy to know what you're against, quite another to know what you're for".
 But he says that he knows what he stands for and is not afraid to die for it and tells Sinéad to look after Teddy.
 At dawn, Damien dies before a firing squad commanded by a heartbroken yet obstinate Teddy.
 Teddy delivers Damien's letter to Sinéad who is distraught and heartbroken.
 She attacks Teddy and orders him to leave her land.